thecount12/madblog/README.md

-Changing "render" variable changes how or where html files are rendered in the template directory it also affects each "class method" and how its rendered.
+Changing "render" variable changes how or where html files are rendered in the template directory it also affects each "class method object" and how it's rendered.
+For instance:

-for instance:

 	render=web.template.render('templates/')
 	brender=web.template.render('templates/')